How to get Valid Caste Certificate for IBPS Exam?

 IBPS is the acronym for Institute of banking personnel selection.
-Since India is the country with many different religions, different languages, different Indian states, and many different castes.
-So the same caste system is also considered while conducting the IBPS Exam 2019.
+Since India is the country with many different religions, different languages, different states and many different castes.
+So the same caste system is also considered while conducting the IBPS Exam 2018.

 The castes are described as any class or group of people who inherit exclusive privileges or are perceived as socially distinct.

-There are many castes such as General, scheduled caste (SC), scheduled tribe (ST), person with a disability (PWD), other backward classes (OBC), Ex-servicemen, riot-affected caste etc. These caste are considered under the examination of IBPS.
-As per the indian constitution, the reservation is done in all the government sectors with different quotas.
+There are many castes such as General, scheduled caste (SC), scheduled tribe (ST), person with disability (PWD), other backward classes (OBC), Ex-servicemen, riot-affected caste etc. These all caste are considered under the examination of IBPS.
+As per Indian constitution, the reservation is done in all the government sectors with different quotas.